 The vibration is pretty good for the receiver but not super strong.
 I’ve also used it as a normal vibrator and it is a bit too strong for me even, but I prefer the low-medium strength.
 So don’t expect the WeVibe Tango levels of power.

 It’s a shame you can’t just swap it out for a stronger bullet on the fly.
-The Sharevibe’s bullet is extra wide, so you would have to pad the space around your favourite vibe to keep it in place.
+The Sharevibe’s bullet is extra wide, so you would have to pad the space around your favorite vibe to keep it in place.
 It’s still great, but it could have been perfect if the bullet was a standard size.

 But does it make such a big difference?
 Let me tell you about…